force-h2020/force-bdss-plugin-gromacs/doc/source/introduction.rst

 A cross-platform distribution is available as an egg from EDM, currently supporting version `2019.4 <http://manual.gromacs.org/documentation/2019-current/index.html>`_

-Particle Library Design
+Chemicals Module Design
 ~~~~~~~~~~~~~~~~~~~~~~~

 The Force Gromacs wrapper is built on top of a small library defining a hierarchical
-collection of generic chemical species.
-It is build for extensibility, providing base
+collection of generic chemical species, ``force_gromacs.chemicals``.
-traits classes as well as the interfaces for these objects that could be fulfilled by
+It is build for extensibility, providing base traits classes as well as the interfaces
-objects in an external package.
+for these objects that could be fulfilled by objects in an external package.

 The lowest object in this hierarchy is the ``IParticle``, which defines a very simple
 interface for a class that possesses both ``mass`` and ``charge`` attributes.
 A particle